HensalDeon/3D_Custom_Model/README.md

 1. Open the Custom-Creation app in your browser.
 2. Interact with the 3D T-shirt model by dragging, zooming, and rotating.
-3. Use the customization options to change the T-shirt color and add a custom logo.
+3. Use the customization options to change the T-shirt color.
+4. Add a Custom Logo:
+   - Use the text input to dynamically generate a logo using the Text-Image-Generation-Library.
+   - Alternatively, upload your own logo by clicking on the 'Upload Logo' button.
+   - Adjust the logo size and position on the T-shirt.
-4. Enjoy the smooth animations provided by Framer Motion.
+5. Enjoy the smooth animations provided by Framer Motion.
-5. Once satisfied with the customization, use the download option to save your personalized T-shirt model.
+6. Once satisfied with the customization, use the download option to save your personalized T-shirt model.

 ## Contribution